IngeborgArdoe/training/academy/data-model.md

 ### Object Class Settings
 There are a lot of settings you can define on the Object Class level - ranging from display related (naming, searching and sorting) to requirements for data uniqueness and access privileges.
-The most commonly used may be
+The most commonly used may be: